futomtom/CodeChallenge/README.md

 # Code Challenge
+* Use ASWebAuthenticationSession for OAuth login
-* Storyboard autolayout(loginVireController), writing constraints programmatically()
+* Storyboard autolayout(loginVireController), writing constraints programmatically
 * Support dark mode
 * Save auth token in Keychain
 * xcconfig for different build setting
 * Support login & logout, when they log in will display last zipCode weather in the app.
 * Use extension for code resue
-* Seperate Viewcontrol, Service, Network, Model,
+* Seperate Viewcontrol, Service, Network, Model